 What are Cytokines?

 Cytokines are a group of proteins, peptides and glycoproteins produced by specific cells of the immune system.
 They are signalling molecules that control and regulate immunity, inflammation and hematopoiesis.
+Through various mechanisms, cytokines are involved in the pathogenesis of acute and chronic urticaria.

 Where are Cytokines Produced?